ENGLISH LEARNER PROGRAMS - OVERVIEW

 How is the school day and school year organized at the high school level?

 Students will generally have a different teacher each period of the day.
-The school year may be divided into semesters (2 semesters per year), trimesters (3 trimesters per year), or quarters (4 quarters per year), depending on the school.
-Students’ class schedules and teachers may change each semester, trimester, or quarter.
-Students take 3, 4, 5, or 6 courses per day, depending on the school.
+The school year may be divided into trimesters (3 trimesters per year), or quarters (4 quarters per year), depending on the school.
+Students’ class schedules and teachers may change each trimester or quarter.
+Students take 3, 4, or 5 courses per day, depending on the school.

 How are students graded at the high school level?